Holland Pippin

 Fruit

-Form: Roundish, with some variation across sources.
-Warder describes it as regular, conic, rather oblate.
-Downing calls it roundish, a little more square in outline than the Fall Pippin, not so much flattened though a good deal like it, a little narrowed next the eye.
-Beach describes it as roundish, often decidedly flattened at the ends, varying to oblate conic, obscurely ribbed.
-Thomas describes it as roundish, somewhat oblong, and flattened at the ends, sometimes slightly oblate.
-Elliott notes it is more regular round than the Fall Pippin.
+Form: Sources give somewhat varying descriptions.
+Coxe: "the form is rather long than flat."
+Warder: "regular, conic, rather oblate."
+Downing: "roundish, a little more square in outline than the Fall Pippin, and not so much flattened, though a good deal like it, a little narrowed next the eye."
+Thomas: "roundish, somewhat oblong, and flattened at the ends, sometimes slightly oblate."
+Beach: "roundish often decidedly flattened at the end varying to oblate conic, obscurely ribbed."
+Hedrick: "round or oblate-conic, obscurely ribbed."
+Lowther: "flat."
+Elliott notes it is more regular round than Fall Pippin.

 Season